15 New Bridge Street is a set of Specialist Criminal Barristers

 civil, family and criminal law.
 Their work regularly takes them into the following courts and tribunals on the

-New Walk Chambers is a well established set of Barristers' Chambers,
+New Walk Chambers is the largest set of Barristers' Chambers

 Individual members specialise in commercial and chancery, criminal law, employment and discrimination law,